charchatzo/stopswear/README.md

 # stopswear
 A spigot plugin that stops swearing(with greek support)

-# You can find a compiled version in Releases
+**You can find a compiled version in Releases**

+Support for other languages may be coming soon